buisio/landing-page/_posts/2018-11-22-simplifying-cloud.markdown

-If you need some help with infrastructure even if you're past the stage of initial setup feel free to get in touch since we're eager to learn more about the needs of different teams out there in the wild :wink:.
+If you need some help with infrastructure even if you're past the stage of initial setup feel free to get in touch since we're eager to learn more about the needs of different teams out there in the wild.

-Hoping to learn from you.

-Best regards,

-David Asabina on behalf of the Stack One team